-Love Christmas and Christmas STEM activities?
-You’ll love this recipe for Christmas light slime!
+Love Christmas and Christmas slime recipes?
+You’ll love this recipe for Christmas lights slime!

 “Christmas lights.
 Pretty!”

 One of my fondest memories growing up was the reaction my siblings would have to Christmas lights.